genenetwork/gn-docs/api/upload.md

 # GeneNetwork upload API

-## API
+## Upload API

-The REST API will accept gzipped tar ball which contains multiple
+The REST API will accept a gzipped tar ball which contains multiple
 files:

 1. A metadata file (JSON)